The Post-Pandemic Stadium Experience: When HealthCare Influences Fanfare

 Stadiums are unique spaces – sizeable and built to accommodate large groups of people around a central focus.
 This distinctive environment means some healthcare practices don’t translate well in stadiums.
 Athletes won’t benefit from isolated locker rooms with negative airflow, for example, if they will be running toward each other on the field or court.
 Further, stadiums are designed to encourage visitors to loiter and enjoy the experience.
 Despite these differences, healthcare shows us what has worked in extreme environments.
 With the right considerations, solutions, and team in place, stadium owners can embrace their space’s unique feel while also being mindful of public health and wellness.

-Author: Matthew Dale, Executive Vice President of Darden & Company, is a skilled and formally trained project management professional with an extensive background within the sports and entertainment market sector.
+Author: Matthew Dale, Executive Vice President of IMPACT, is a skilled and formally trained project management professional with an extensive background within the sports and entertainment market sector.
 Acting as an Owner’s Representative on complex programs like Mercedes-Benz Stadium, Atlanta United’s Training Ground and demolition of the Georgia Dome, he is well-versed in all areas of the building process and remains trusted resource within the industry and the market sector as a whole.